simonbs/CharlesTVDB/README.md

 # CharlesTVDB

-CharlesTVDB is a collection of classes for OS X which provides a block based interface for [TheTVDB.com](http://thetvdb.com) which is extremely easy to use.
+CharlesTVDB is a collection of classes for OS X and iOS which provides a block based interface for [TheTVDB.com](http://thetvdb.com) which is extremely easy to use.

+### ARC Required

+CharlesTVDB and some of its dependencies requires ARC to be enabled.
+If you are not already using ARC, now is a good time.

 ### Installation
 First and foremost you have to clone the repository.
 You probably already know how to do this.